 - If you have an enquiry about a Child, Adoption or Orphan Relative visa, you can complete the Child and orphan relative visa processing centre form.

 - Requesting travel records from Home Affairs - you can ask for a record of your specific dates of travel in and out of Australia at International movement records (homeaffairs.gov.au).

 - Medical and health examinations required by Home Affairs for visa applications - please check Meeting Home Affairs health requirements for more information and select your country of residence to find a Home Affairs registered Panel physician.

 - Biometric data collection by Home Affairs is available on the Home Affairs website at Biometrics (homeaffairs.gov.au).

 - Information on English language proficiency tests and examination centres is available on the Home Affairs website at Meeting our requirements - English language.
 Please contact the language testing centres directly for further information and assistance.

-The Australian Department of Home Affairs does not have an office at the Australian Consulate-General in Noumea and the Australian Consulate-General in Noumea does not process visa applications or respond to visa enquiries.
+The Australian Department of Home Affairs does not have an office at the Australian Consulate-General in Noumea.
+The Australian Consulate-General in Noumea has no visa or other Home Affairs function and does not process visa applications or respond to visa or other Home Affairs enquiries.